 Will collecting materials for composting attract pests?

-Keeping your collection bins and food waste cart clean are key to preventing problems.
+Keeping your collection bins, food waste cart, and outdoor storage area clean are key to preventing problems.
 All of the materials that you’ll be collecting for the food waste program are already present in your garbage.
-If you don’t normally have problems with pests getting into your garbage, then you are much less likely to have any problems when you collect the food waste separately.
-If pest problems do occur, more frequent bin washing with hot water and a small amount of baking soda or a green cleaner should resolve the problem.
-Make sure that all wash water is disposed of in the sanitary sewer, not down a storm drain.
-Keeping garbage and recycling enclosures clean and free of debris helps deter pests as well.
+Prevent pests by ensuring your container lid is kept closed and by checking periodically for leaks in the container.
+If you don’t normally have problems with pests getting into your garbage, then you likely will not have problems when you collect the food waste separately.

 What about odor problems?